Kode-n-Rolla/hacking_time/README.md

 	      <li> <a href='https://datarecovery.com/rd/default-passwords/'> Datarecovery.com</a> Default Passwords service
 	      <li> <a href='https://passwordsdatabase.com/'> Passwordsdatabase</a> another one default passwords service
 	      <li> <a href='https://wiki.skullsecurity.org/index.php?title=Passwords'> This</a> wiki page includes the most well-known collections of passwords.
+      <h3> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Dashboards for Cyber Threat Monitoring </h3>
+       	      <li> <a href='https://cybermap.kaspersky.com/'> cybermap.kaspersky</a>.
+A colorful globe designed in the best traditions of Hollywood hacker movies.
+Its real value lies not in its design but in the informative panel with statistics collected from the company's security products.
+Additionally, Kaspersky Lab supports a dashboard with information on current threats, located <a href='https://statistics.securelist.com/'> here</a>.
+	      <li> <a href='https://livethreatmap.radware.com/'> Live Threat Map</a>.
+Here, you can view summary statistics on cyberattacks over the last hour, day, or month, as well as highlight the most targeted countries, top attack vectors, and most scanned ports.
+              <li> <a href='https://www.talosintelligence.com/reputation_center'> Talos Reputation Center</a>.
+A dashboard with general information on cyber threats, created by Talos with support from Cisco.
+	      <li> <a href='https://talosintelligence.com/fullpage_maps/pulse'> Cyber Attack Map</a>.
+A map featuring the top spam and malware-spreading servers.
+              <li> <a href='https://www.sicherheitstacho.eu/'> Sicherheitstacho</a>.
+A cyberattack dashboard from Deutsche Telekom, which operates on the open-source honeypot network: <a href='https://github.com/telekom-security/tpotce'> T-Pot</a>.

 <h3 align='right'><a href='#start'> <-- Back </a></h3>